massenz/filecrypt/README.md

 >
 >You have been warned.

 ### decryption

-To decrypt a file that has been encrypted using this utility, `decrypt` and pass the name of the encrypted file; it will be decrypted using the passed-in secret key (`-s` flag):
+To decrypt a file that has been encrypted using this utility, use the `-d` flag:

-    decrypt -f example_conf.yaml -s secret-key.enc plaintext.txt
+    decrypt -o example_conf.yaml -d plaintext.txt

 If the encryption key (`--secret` or `-s`) is not specified, then the application will try and locate the plaintext file in the keystore specified in the `conf.yaml` using the `store` key: